kevoreilly/CAPEv2/docs/book/src/installation/guest/agent.rst

 Windows 10+
 ===========

+.. note:: Using the shceduler as documented below is not **strictly necessary**.
+There are several ways to achieve execution of the analyzer for a given snapshot.
+For example, you could run the analyzer (let us call it ``pizza.pyw``) and create a snapshot with it already running.
+That would be more than enough.

 To start the script at boot, you will need to set the agent to be run as a scheduler task.
 Dropping it in ``C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`` will